Aims

 People

-Research Area 3 is led by FCI-Speaker Florian Greten, who as director of the Georg Speyer Haus strongly promoted the strategic investment in preclinical tumor models.
+Technology Platform 3 Tumor Models is led by FCI spokesperson Florian Greten, who as Director of Georg-Speyer-Haus has been instrumental in driving strategic investments in preclinical tumor models.

-This area is strengthened in the FCI by a Staff Scientist and a technical assistance, who attend to the cooperative projects and establish the contact between the existing technologies and the FCI projects.
+This platform in the FCI is strengthened by a Staff Scientist, who supervises the cooperative projects and establishes contact between the already existing technologies and the FCI projects.

-The following scientists participate in Research Area 3:
+The following scientists participate in Technology Platform 3:

 • Henner Farin